giorgapost/edas/README.md

 - Efficient power supply for all the nodes of the network.
 The average temperature can be returned only if all nodes are operational.
 - [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio) 5 (tested) or newer (adaptations may be required).
 - [Gecko SDK](https://www.silabs.com/developers/gecko-software-development-kit) 4.1.3 (tested) or newer (adaptations may be required).
 It can be downloaded directly from the [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio).
-- [GNU ARM](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) 7.2.1 (tested) or newer (adaptations may be required).
+- [GNU ARM Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) 7.2.1 (tested) or newer (adaptations may be required).
 It can be downloaded directly from the [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio).

 ## Configuration